firefox-devtools/debugger/docs/mochitests.md

 * `info(">> Current breakpoints ${breakpoints.map(bp => bp.location.line).join(", ")}\n")`
 * `info(">> Symbols for source ${source.url} ${JSON.stringify(symbols)}\n")`

 At some point, it can be nice to pause the test and debug it.
-We are working on a debugger after all :)
-Mochitest, makes it easy to pause the test at `debugger` statements  with the `--jsdebugger` flag.
+Mochitest makes it easy to pause the test at `debugger` statements  with the `--jsdebugger` flag.
-You can run the test like this `yarn mochid browser_dbg-editor-highlight`.
+You can run the test with `yarn mochid {test_name}` (ex: `browser_dbg-editor-highlight`).

 ![](https://shipusercontent.com/e8441c77ab9ff6e84e5561b05bc25da2/Screen%20Shot%202017-10-26%20at%205.45.05%20PM.png)
 ![](https://shipusercontent.com/57e41ae7227a46b2b6ae8b66956729ea/Screen%20Shot%202017-10-26%20at%205.44.54%20PM.png)